Maycon1993/Devices-docs/surface/surface-enterprise-management-mode.md

 ---
 title: Get started with Surface Enterprise Management Mode (SEMM)
-description: See how this feature of Surface devices with Surface UEFI helps you secure and manage firmware settings within your organization. ms.service: surface
+description: Learn how to secure and manage firmware settings on Surface devices with Surface Enterprise Management Mode (SEMM).
+This guide covers enrollment, configuration, and recovery for IT admins. ms.service: surface
 author: coveminer
 ms.author: chauncel